A spokesman for Margaret Thatcher, Tim Bill, says the former British Prime Minister died Monday morning of a stroke. Thatcher was 87.

-Both Washington Adventist Hospital and Shady Grove Adventist Hospital are designated Primary Stroke Centers by the Maryland Institute for Emergency Medical Services Systems (MIEMSS).
+Both Washington Adventist Hospital and Adventist HealthCare Shady Grove Medical Center are designated Primary Stroke Centers by the Maryland Institute for Emergency Medical Services Systems (MIEMSS).
 As Primary Stroke Centers, the hospitals have measures in place that allow for a streamlined, coordinated approach to caring for stroke patients.
 This is important because the sooner a stroke victim gets to the hospital, the sooner they’ll get treatment which makes a remarkable difference in the recovery process.

 Both hospitals were also recently awarded the Stroke Gold Plus Quality Achievement Award from the American Heart Association (AHA) for their expert, high-quality stroke care.

-“Our team is constantly looking at the evidence-based, best practices in stroke care to help us meet the national quality metrics that define quality care for stroke patients,” said Perry Smith, M.D., Neurologist at Shady Grove Adventist Hospital.
+“Our team is constantly looking at the evidence-based, best practices in stroke care to help us meet the national quality metrics that define quality care for stroke patients,” said Perry Smith, M.D., Neurologist at Adventist HealthCare Shady Grove Medical Center.
 “The AHA recognition tells us that we have made great strides in this work.”